agnibeshpradhan18-code/food-not-food/README.md

 # food-not-food
-Machine learning powered app to decide whether a photo is food or not./n Show notes on notion
+Machine learning powered app to decide whether a photo is food or not.

+Show notes on notion